matsselen/pyolab/README.md

 If you are new to Python you can get a great free release from [Anaconda](https://www.continuum.io/downloads).
 You will also need to get [PySerial](http://pyserial.readthedocs.io/en/latest/) (more info below).
 There is plenty of online support and documentation for [learning Python](https://www.python.org/about/gettingstarted/).

+This code is for geeks like me and is not guaranteed in any way.
+Use at your own risk.

 ## PyOLabCode

 This folder contains a collection of methods to allow the user to open a serial port, send commands to the IOLab hardware, and receive both status information and asynchronous data from the hardware: